Caps for Sale

 More Caps for Sale, the first monkey sequel to Caps for Sale (published through Harper Collins), answers the question.
 The new book is based on story ideas from Slobodkina’s and Sayer’s imagination, with prior permission from Slobodkina.
 Intimate knowledge of the subject matter in Slobodkina’s paintings and illustrations supplied Sayer with a mental archive of source material from which to choose to build new illustrations for the sequel.
 Using Photoshop as a modern collage technique, Sayer created the desired scenes.
 Every tree, chair, lamp, building, cap, and, of course, monkey was produced using Slobodkina’s original art.
 Reflecting upon hours of conversations with Slobodkina on perspective and her choices in stylization, Sayer employed great care to develop each layout as the artist herself might have done.
 Through this posthumous story, Sayer awakens Slobodkina’s voice.

-Reviews of the new book can be found at:
+Reviews of can be found at: